AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/troubleshooting.md

 ## App page is not displayed when accessing the menu

-App page is not displayed when the extensionId specified doesn't match with the application or when the registration is missing mandatory methods.
+An app page is not displayed when the `extensionId` specified doesn't match with the application or when the registration is missing mandatory methods.

 1. Check the app registration and make sure it contains the following: